flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 output devices an app supports.

 The `requires` tag denotes an absolute requirement on the property while the `recommends` and `supports` tag is a recommendation.
-These parent tags must be present at most once in the metainfo.
+Each of these parent tags must be present at most once in the metainfo but the child tags can be repeated inside them.

-Software stores can use this information to categorise apps and show device support information.
+Software stores can use this information to categorise apps and show device support information to the user.

 ### Control